icefirex/rpi4-nixos-flake/README.md

 1. Insert the SD card into your Raspberry Pi 4
 2. Connect power to the Raspberry Pi
-3. Wait for it to boot and connect to your WiFi network
+3. Wait for it to boot and connect to your WiFi network using the temporary password set in `sd-image-configuration.nix`
 4. Connect via SSH:

 ```bash